Circulators Based on Coupled Quantum Anomalous Hall Insulators and Resonators: Results

-The configuration of our three-port circulator device is shown in the lower right corner of Fig. \ref{fig1}, and consists of an EMP resonator with a radius of 100 $\mu$m and three lumped element inductors, each with an inductance $L=180$ nH.
-The inductor and the stray capacitor $C_{\mathrm{stray}}$ form an LC resonator, whose resonance frequency $\omega_{LC} = 1/\sqrt{LC_{\mathrm{stray}}}$ is set to closely match the EMP resonance frequency $\omega_{m}$.
-At each port of the circulator, the EMP resonator is capacitively coupled to an LC resonator through an edge capacitor $C_{\mathrm{edge}}$, which is formed between the Au pad and the EMP resonator (Fig. \ref{fig1}b).
-The microwave transmission coefficients $S_{31}$ and $S_{32}$ are characterized using a measurement scheme depicted in Fig. \ref{fig1}a and described in Appendices \ref{app:A} and \ref{app:B}.
-All measurements were performed at a temperature of approximately $10$ mK.
+The configuration of the three-port circulator device is shown in Fig.~\ref{fig1}a, which consists of an EMP resonator with a radius of 100 $\mu$m and three lumped element inductors, each with an inductance $L=180$ nH.
+The inductor and the stray capacitor $C_{\mathrm{stray}}$ (Fig.~\ref{fig1}b) form an LC resonator, whose resonance frequency $\omega_{LC} = 1/\sqrt{LC_{\mathrm{stray}}}$ is set to closely match the EMP resonance frequency $\omega_{m}=\left[\frac{\sigma_{xy}} {2\pi\epsilon_0\epsilon_{eff}} \left(\mathrm{ln}\frac{2}{|q|w}+1\right) + v_D\right]q$, where $q$ is the wave vector, $\sigma_{xy}=C e^2/h$ the Hall conductivity, $\epsilon_{eff}$ the effective dielectric constant, $v_D$ the drift velocity of the 1D edge state, and $w$ the physical width of the EMP mode at the edge.
+The value of $\omega_{m}$ can be directly extracted from experimental characterization of the circulator without requiring an impedance-matching circuit.
+At each port of the circulator, the EMP resonator is capacitively coupled to an LC resonator through an edge capacitor $C_{\mathrm{edge}}$, which is formed between the Au pad and the EMP resonator (Fig.~\ref{fig1}b).
+The microwave transmission coefficients $S_{31}$ and $S_{32}$ are characterized using a measurement scheme described in Appendices~\ref{app:A} and~\ref{app:B}.
+All cryogenic measurements were performed in a dilution refrigerator at a temperature of approximately $10\,\mathrm{mK}$.

+The circulator architecture, consisting of two LC resonators ($a$ and $b$) and the two directional EMP channels, is described by a minimal non-Hermitian coupled-mode matrix that assumes idealized non-reciprocity propagation \cite{Lau2018, YYWang2021, PhysRevLett.134.153801, 2014NatPh..10..394P}: